allylavanda/sjaeledyr.github.io/README.md

 # A little about me

-Hey there, my name is mys7icfox aka Mystic or Brandon.
-I am a novice web designer, linux server constructor and game developer that lives in the East Coast of the United States.
+Hey there, my name is sjaeledyr aka Brandon.
+I am a novice web designer, linux server constructor and game developer that lives in Midtjylland, Denmark.

 # Projects I work/have worked on